DorseyGo/resources/netty/netty.md

 |      Responsible For      | Connects to a remote host and port | Binds to local port |
 | Number of EventLoopGroups |                 1                  |          2          |

+#### 3.1.2 Channel Handlers & Data Flow

+In many ways a Netty <font color="#aa0">ChannelHandler</font> is what your application deals with the most, it is the key to many things.

+A <font color="#aa0">ChannelHandler</font> can be thought of any piece of code that processes data coming and going through the <font color="#aa0">ChannelPipeline</font>.

+In order for data to get from one end to another typically, one or more <font color="#aa0">ChannelHandler</font> would have manipulated the data in some way.
+These <font color="#aa0">ChannelHandlers</font> would have been added at the bootstrap phase of the application and the order in which they were added determines the <b><u>order</u></b> in which they would have manipulated the data.

+The <font color="#aa0">ChannelPipeline</font> is an arrangement of a series of <font color="#aa0">ChannelHandler</font>.
+Each <font color="#aa0">ChannelHandler</font> performs its actions on the data then may be transformed data to the next <font color="#aa0">ChannelHandler</font> in the <font color="#aa0">ChannelPipeline</font>, until no more <font color="#aa0">ChannelHandler</font> remain.

+#### 3.1.3 Encoder, Decoder, and Domain Logic

+When you send or receive a message with Netty it must be converted from one form to another.
+If the message is being received it must be converted from bytes to a Java Object.
+If the message is being sent it must be converted from a Java Object to bytes.

 ## 7 Appendix